SPunom/newfolderDemo/README.md

 # newfolderDemo
-This is my first Git Repository
+This is my first Git Repository.

+Author - Punom Saha